SupurCalvinHiggins/212-fall-2015/assignments/ha-04/readme.md

 # Overview

-In this assignment, you will practice TODO.
+In this assignment, you will practice tracing, analyzing and selecting between stacks, queues, deques, min/max-priority queues, dynamic arrays and binary min/max-heaps.

 ## Learning Objectives

 By the end of this assignment, you should be able to:

-1. Trace how common dynamic array and min/max-heaps operations change the data structure's internal state.
+1. Trace how common dynamic array and binary min/max-heaps operations change the data structure's internal state.
-2. Trace the execution of programs that use stacks, queues and min/max-priority queues.
+2. Trace the execution of programs that use stacks, queues, deques and min/max-priority queues.
-3. Analyze the asymptotic time complexity of common dynamic array and min/max-heap operations.
+3. Analyze the asymptotic time complexity of common dynamic array and binary min/max-heap operations.
-4. Analyze the asymptotic time complexity of programs that use stacks, queues, and min/max-priority queues.
+4. Analyze the asymptotic time complexity of programs that use stacks, queues, deques, and min/max-priority queues.
-5. Select between stacks, queues, or min/max-priority queues to efficiently solve computational problems.
+5. Select between stacks, queues, deques, or min/max-priority queues to efficiently solve computational problems.

 ## Grading

-This assignment is graded out of $100$ points.
-However, we provide $200$ points' worth of problems:
+This assignment is graded out of $$100$$ points.
+However, we provide $$200$$ points' worth of problems:

-1. Only your first $100$ points count towards your grade.
+1. Only your first $$100$$ points count towards your grade.
 2. The extra problems give you flexibility to:
     * Choose problems that best support your learning
-    * Earn more than $100$ points in case of mistakes (your grade will be capped at $100$).
+    * Earn more than $$100$$ points in case of mistakes (your grade will be capped at $$100$$).
     * Practice additional problems in preparation for the midterm.

 **You are not expected to complete every problem!**